gbedwell/gbedwell.github.io/_posts/2022-12-27-random-genome-fragments.md

 ### Random integration site positions

-Now you want to generate random integration sites throughout the genome.
-This step is the same regardless of the fragmentation method used.
+Now you want to generate random positions-of-interest throughout the genome.
+These positions could represent integration site locations, binding site locations, etc. This step is the same regardless of the fragmentation method used.
 First, define the number of sites that you want to generate.
-For good estimation of the mappable genome, this number should be rather high (e.g. $10^7-10^8$ sites).
+For good estimation of the mappable genome, this number should be rather high (e.g. $10^8-10^9$ sites).
 If you just want a representative random dataset, however, this number can be much smaller (e.g. $10^4-10^5$ sites).
-For example purposes, I’ll generate $10^5$ sites.
+For example purposes, I’ll generate
+$10^5$ sites.

 ``` r
 rand.sites <- random_sites( n.sites = 1E5,